-We can find the best phone google App to make varies experience easily.
+We can find the best google App for Smartphones to make varies experience easily.
 But we are unable to use them for google phone directly, it needs rooted google phone in some way.
 It means that rooted google phone will support to install google phone Apps.

 Is Magisk supported To Make Huge Android Experience For Google Phone?

 Through many other security-related updates, Android Q also changed the way the system partitions for the Google Phone such as Pixel 3 and 3a work to allow the smooth installation of Generic System Images through dynamic system updates and improve the general security of the system with Magisk.
 A side effect of these new logical partitions is a complete change in the way root access can be enabled.
 Earlier, Magisk developer John Wu explained that this would mean that Android Q could not be rooted in newer devices for quite some time.
 Furthermore, Wu elapsed and announced that he reached the first full root of work in Google Phone such as 3XL Pixel with Android Q Beta 4.

 Introduction About New Rooting Method With Magisk

 Basically, the new logical partitions offer developers many advantages.
 Before, they had to unlock their phone’s Bootloader and clean their main partition to install Generic System Images (GSI), which allows enabled Project Treble devices to run the latest version of Android AOSP for testing purposes.
 Logical partitions allow people to install GSI without jumping through these hoops; it is not even necessary to unlock the Bootloader, and the original installation of your operating system is not touched and remains ready to be used in another partition.